5h1nN/PT-Tools/README.md

 # Recon
 - `ffuf` Directory and parameter bruteforcing
 - `nmap` Port scanner and simple N-day checks
-- `subbrute` Checks for valid subdomain based on DNS.
+- `subfinder` Checks for valid subdomain based on DNS.
 Can be checked with httpx to check if the subdomain is still in use.
 - `httpx` Checks if host is alive.
 - `retirejs` Check for old javascripts
 - `wapplyzer` Check for language and framework used